Maurice Magnus: Life

+Magnus was homosexual, but in 1913 he married Lucy Seraphine Ardoine Bramley-Moore, daughter of William Bramley-Moore; they separated in 1917.
+Minutes before his suicide in Malta, to avoid arrest for debt, he made Norman Douglas his literary executor.

+Works

-Magnus's Memoirs of the Foreign Legion, published after his death, were notable for igniting a long-running feud between two of the most distinguished expatriate English authors, D. H. Lawrence and Norman Douglas, who had been close friends of his.
+Magnus's Memoirs of the Foreign Legion, published in 1924, four years after his death, was notable for igniting a long-running feud between two of the most distinguished expatriate English authors, D. H. Lawrence and Norman Douglas, who had been close friends of his.
 Both the book and the feud surrounding it touched on homosexuality and bisexuality in a way that could not legally be referenced at the time.
 More recent revelations have added new insights into Lawrence as the prophet of love.